magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_confirm.md

 layout: default
 group: jsdg
 subgroup: Widgets
-title: Confirmation widget
+title: Confirm widget
 menu_order: 5
-menu_title: Confirmation widget
+menu_title: Confirm widget
 github_link: javascript-dev-guide/widgets/widget_confirm.md
 ---

 <h2>Overview</h2>

-The Magento confirm widget implements a modal pop-up window the the cancel and confirmation button.Is an extension of the <a href="{{site.gdeurl}}">Magento modal widget</a>.
+The Magento confirm widget implements a modal pop-up window the the cancel and confirmation button.It is an extension of the <a href="{{site.gdeurl}}">Magento modal widget</a>.

-The confirmation widget source is <a href="{{site.baseurl}}app/code/Magento/Ui/view/base/web/js/modal/confirm.js">app/code/Magento/Ui/view/base/web/js/modal/confirm.js</a>
+The confirm widget source is <a href="{{site.baseurl}}app/code/Magento/Ui/view/base/web/js/modal/confirm.js">app/code/Magento/Ui/view/base/web/js/modal/confirm.js</a>

+The widget can be used for implementing confirmation windows for both, Admin and storefront.
 The design patterns for the modal pop-up windows in the Admin are described in the <a href="{{site.gdeurl}}pattern-library/containers/slideouts-modals-overlays/slideouts-modals-overalys.html#modals">Magento Admin Pattern Library, the Slide-out Panels, Modal Windows, and Overlays topic.</a>

 <h3>Contents</h3>